licitdev/docs/configuration/data-model/collections.md

 	<source src="" type="video/mp4" />
 </video>

-To toggle whether a Collection is hidden by default in the Content Module, follow these steps.
+To toggle whether a collection is hidden by default in the Content Module, follow these steps.

 1. Navigate to **Settings > Data Model**.
 2. Click <span mi icon>more_vert</span> to open the Collection's Context Menu.